 Stop thinking that all sunscreens will break you out

 OK, this is a valid argument.
 I agree that in the short term, I would rather forgo sun protection than walk around with a bunch of pimples.
 But there are many sunscreen formulations and a lot of them won’t break you out!
 I can almost promise you this.
-For example, the Acwell Aqua Capsule Sun Control Gel SPF35 is super light and comes in a gel formulation, so it’s not heavy at all.
-It was made for oily skin.
+For example, the Thank You Farmer Sun Project Light Sun Essence is super light, fast-absorbing, and contains natural ingredients that actually help minimize pores and calm skin.

 Also, stop believing that the chemicals in sunscreen will give you cancer